dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.1.10` is a bug fix release.
+Version `6.2` brings a few minor improvements to the plugin.
+See the changelog for details.

 == Donating ==